Blazam-App/docs.blazam.org/docsource/admin/rules.md

 ### Scheduled Rules

-Scheduled Rules run, on a schedule, of course.
+Scheduled rules run on a schedule, of course.

 To determine which Active Directory objects apply to the rule's filter, the filter is converted to an LDAP query and polled against AD.
 The returned objects are then verified a second time before applying any rule actions to the object.

 Currently, rules can only be scheduled to run daily.
-Depending on the response to this feature, additional scheduling flexibillity may be added in the future.
+Depending on the response to this feature, additional scheduling flexibility may be added in the future.

 !!! danger

     Scheduled rules are powerful tools.
-Configurations exist that could, in very rare circumstances, disable every Domain account, effectively disabling your domain.
+Configurations exist that could, in very rare circumstances, disable every domain account other than the one provided to Blazam.
+This would be a very bad day.

-    Chances are ~ 1/(Number of User Accounts)^2

-    The following combniation of conditions warrant precautions for this
+    The following combination of conditions warrants precautions for this:

     * The Application Base DN is the domain root
     * The rule filter could apply to all domain admins
     * The action disables or otherwise incapacitates the account

 ## Rule Filters
 Filters allow filtering against any default or custom Active Directory field.

 Leaving a filter blank results in the rule running for every entry triggered.